BlueAcornInc/aio-commerce-bazaarvoice/README.md

 3. Make your changes and ensure they adhere to our coding standards.
 4. Write clear and concise commit messages.
 5. Submit a pull request.

----

-## License

-This extension is released under the [Specify your license, e.g., MIT License, Apache 2.0 License].
-See the `LICENSE` file for more details.